DeveloperDadd/DeveloperDadd/README.md

 ### Hi there 👋 ###

-👨‍💻 I’m currently learning more about JavaScript and React.
-Next will be node.js!
+👨‍💻 I’m currently learning Next.js!

 🍻 I’m looking to collaborate on anything!

-📫 How to reach me: clayton.critchfield@gmail.com. **Check out my socials for other ways to reach me**
+📫 How to reach me: clayton.critchfield@gmail.com.

 🐮 Fun fact: I worked as a meat cutter through college, so I know a lot about meat, especially beef!